NCBI-Hackathons/Plasmitron/README.md

   ### Goal
   Retreive and visualize plasmid sequences from  dataset generated using Long Read sequencing technology.
   ### Challenges:
   Plasmid hunting with PacBio can be tricky especilly for small size plasmids.
-One reason is that size selection done as part of library preparation ususally removes fragments <8kb.
+One reason is that size selection done as part of library preparation tends to remove fragments < 8kb.
 The other reason is that they are harder to detect in the assemblies because there will be a subset of reads that has multiple tandem copies of the same plasmid.
 That is somewhat mitigated by using e.g. circlator, but it still remains an issue.

 ## Help